ssabrii/Mobile-App/README.md

   * `brew tap wix/brew`
   * `brew install applesimutils`

+## Using Reactotron
+  * To start on Windows (with Android):
+  1. Run `scripts/windows/reactotron-start.bat`
+  2. Start project with `react-native run-android`

 ### Staging and Continuous Integration
 First application of CI is using Travis CI http://travis-ci.org.
 Later on to be applied in this branch.